Tag: reflection

 In stories of God, “inconceivable” is often the underlying response.
 Even to this day, “inconceivable” is that thought that God would become a being (we all know how bad of an idea that is) and then die for them.
 It’s, a Vizzini would say, inconceivable.

-That God would a mere shepherd a place and a massive group of descendants, it’s well…inconceivable.
-That God would rescue these (now) slave descendants from the most powerful military in the world, walk them through standing water, create a covenant with them and, call them God’s people.
+That God would promise a mere a place and a massive group of descendants, it’s well…inconceivable.
+That God would these (now) slave descendants from the most powerful military in the world, walk them through standing water, create a with them and, call them God’s people.
 It’s inconceivable.

 If we Christians, our Jewish predecessors, and even our somewhat related (though tenuous at best) Muslim fellow Monotheists were really honest regarding the faith that we have been handed, we should be able to sympathize and even empathize with those who do not believe that God would do this.
 To them it makes no sense!
 It is inconceivable!